Small gaps between the set of products of at most two primes: Introduction

 where $p_{n}$ denotes the $n$-th prime.
 Their method is called the GPY sieve.
-Moreover, they proved that if primes have the level of distribution $\theta$ for some $1/2 <\theta <1$ (see the definition of $BV[\theta ,{\cal P}]$ below), then
+Moreover, they proved that if primes have the level of distribution $\theta$ for some $1/2 <\theta \leq 1$ (see the definition of $BV[\theta ,{\cal P}]$ below), then

 The above assumption seems to be extremely difficult to prove, although it is known that the Bombieri-Vinogradov theorem assures that this is valid for $\theta \leq 1/2$.
+With $\theta =1/2$ one obtains (\ref{GPY}).
 The case $\theta =1$ is called the Elliott-Halberstam conjecture (EH).
-Hence the EH implies the bounded gaps between primes.
 Several improvements have been made by the above three authors (see \cite{GPY2}, \cite{GPY3}, \cite{GPY4}).
 Among others, their best result on gaps between consecutive primes is that